Hearing & Balance Disorders

 - Asking people to repeat what they said

-- Not hearing certain sounds, such as the telephone or doorbell ringing or birds chirping
+- Missing everyday sounds, such as the telephone ringing or birds chirping

-- Setting the television or radio volume loudly to be able to hear dialogue
+- Setting the television or radio volume louder than other family members require

 - Complaining that people "mumble"

 - Difficulty hearing a conversation in noisy places such as restaurants and meetings

 - Difficulty hearing speakers at public meetings or during religious services

 - Hearing sounds in the ears such as ringing, buzzing or hissing